Top 10 Drought-Tolerant Grasses for Your Yard

 Photo Credit: Photo by David J. Stang / Wikimedia Commons / CC BY-SA 4.0

-Prairie dropseed is a unique ornamental grass native to the Great Plains, though it’s also found in some parts of the Midwest and Northeast.
-This resilient warm-season grass overwinters by turning a beautiful bronze color, and in the summer, it grows tiny pink-and-brown flowers with a smell that resembles licorice or popcorn.
+Prairie dropseed is a unique ornamental grass native to the Great Plains and some parts of the Midwest and Northeast.
+This resilient warm-season grass overwinters as a ground cover by turning a beautiful bronze color.
+In the summer, it grows tiny pink-and-brown flowers with a smell that resembles licorice or popcorn.

 USDA Hardiness Zones: 3-9